 Schools shouldn’t use staples or pins to fasten Christmas decorations to ceilings and walls in classrooms, as this could potentially disturb asbestos, if the make-up of the ceiling or walls is not known.
 Children particularly vulnerable to asbestos dangers That’s the advice of the Joint Union Asbestos Committee, which represents nine teaching and support worker […]

-What is asbestos?
+What is Asbestos?
 Asbestos is a set of six naturally occurring silicate minerals, sharing something called an asbestiform habit, meaning they have long, thin, fibrous crystals.
 Each visible fibre comprises millions of microscopic ‘fibrils’ which abrasion and similar processes will release.
 These are typically known by their colours – blue, brown or white asbestos.
 Asbestos […]

-Some of the sites the government is buying for free schools don’t have current asbestos surveys, meaning the taxpayer could have to fit a potential bill of millions for the necessary refurbishments once asbestos is discovered later on, Schools Week reports.
+Some of the sites the government are buying for free schools don’t have current asbestos surveys, meaning the taxpayer could have to fit a potential bill of millions for the necessary refurbishments once asbestos is discovered later on, Schools Week reports.
 Experts have said that because the Education Funding Agency (EFA) is ‘under pressure’ to […]

 Asbestos-related health conditions are ‘silent killers’ which take the lives of more people than road accidents do.
 Indeed, there are no asbestos fibres which can be classed as safe – all can lead to the same diseases and so are treated equally under UK legislation and guidance.
 At the turn of the millennium, this carcinogenic […]

-An Asbestos Survey from an Independent Surveyor Will Definitely be Impartial When booking or commissioning an asbestos survey it is best to go to an independent surveyor.
+When booking or commissioning an asbestos survey it is best to go to an independent surveyor.
 This will ensure that the recommendations are completely impartial and could save you money as a result.

 Core Surveys are looking for Asbestos Surveyors / Analysts (4 Stage Clearance) / Bulk ID analysts – Multiple Vacancies.
 We are looking for enthusiastic people to join our team, with one or more the following P401 / P402 / P403 / S301 / CoCA, together with relevant industry experience.
 Salary range £18,000 – £28,000 plus […]